NcuMathRoboticsLab/NCU_Mdog/README.md

 # ncu_mdog

 ## About The Project
-This is ncu_the drivers and sample code of ncu_mdog.
+This is the drivers and sample code of ncu_mdog.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Hardware List